 Day 1: Forget Fad Diets

-While trendy diets that promise quick-and-easy results may seem tempting, they're not the best choice post-lockdown (or any time for that matter), Carissa Galloway, RDN, registered dietitian and certified personal trainer, tells LIVESTRONG.com.
+While trendy diets that promise quick-and-easy results may seem tempting, they're never a good choice, Carissa Galloway, RDN, registered dietitian and certified personal trainer, tells LIVESTRONG.com.

 For starters, beware of any fad diets that eliminate entire food groups.
 This type of eating "can make it harder to reach your recommended intake of certain vitamins and minerals," Galloway says.
 In other words, you'll miss out on essential nutrients, which can have potentially negative consequences for your overall health.